emfcamp/software_stories/volunteer_system_user_stories.md

 * Ban a volunteer (and record a reason) from
     - A role
     - All roles
   > We have a `Banned` boolean attached to a user but no provision for giving a reason, or it being only for some roles.
-Is this checked anywhere?
+Not sure if that is checked anywhere?

 * View all volunteers that have signed up for a session
 * Contact:
     - All volunteers